-The results of the EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4 testing indicate the NO_x , CO, and VOC exhaust emissions are in compliance with NSPS SI ICE and PTI 106-14 limits as summarized in Table 2-1.
-Appendix Tables 1, 2, and 3 contain detailed tabulation of results, process operating conditions, and exhaust gas conditions.
+The results of the EUENGINE3-1 testing indicate the NOx, CO, and VOC exhaust emissions are in compliance with NSPS SI ICE and PTI 106-14 limits as summarized in Table 2-1.
+Appendix Table 1 contains detailed tabulation of results, process operating conditions, and exhaust gas conditions.

 Please note that 40 CFR Part 60, Subpart JJJJ defers to 40 CFR Part 51 VOC definitions, specifically, §51.100(s)(1) defines VOC as any compound of carbon...other than the following, which have been determined to have negligible photochemical reactivity: methane, ethane..., and (2), Where such a method also measures compounds with negligible photochemical reactivity, these...compounds may be excluded as VOC if... accurately quantified, and such exclusion is approved by the enforcement authority.
-The CECo test protocol included a request; subsequently granted by the MDEQ; to collect exhaust gas samples in flexible bags for Method 18 ethane analysis at an outside contracted laboratory, since the Thermo Scientific 55i NMOC measurement includes ethane, thus creating a positive ethane bias potential when testing natural gas-fired stationary sources.
+The Consumers Energy test protocol included a request; subsequently granted by the MDEQ; to collect exhaust gas samples in flexible bags for Method 18 ethane analysis at an outside contracted laboratory, since the Thermo Scientific 55i NMOC measurement includes ethane, thus creating a positive ethane bias potential when testing natural gas-fired stationary sources.

-The potential for a positive ethane bias was first observed on January 9th during EUENGINE3-2 run 1 and 2 when field measured NMOC results were less than the 0.7 g/HP-hr Subpart JJJJ Limit, but greater than the 0.2 g/HP-hr PTI-106-14 limit.
-After confirming agency approval for separate ethane analysis, RCTS collected one representative, "as fired" sample for ethane analysis in duplicate from the engine on January 10th during run 3.
+The potential for a positive ethane bias was observed during testing at the facility on January 9th during EUENGINE3-2 Runs 1 and 2 when field measured NMOC results were less than the 0.7 g/HP-hr Subpart JJJJ Limit, but greater than the 0.2 g/HP-hr PTI-106-14 limit.
+After confirming agency approval for separate ethane analysis, RCTS collected a representative, "as fired" sample for ethane analysis in duplicate from the engine on February 27, 2018 during Run 2.
 The duplicate sample was designated for backup analysis in the event of flexible sample bag shipping damage or if needed for quality assurance.
-Subsequent field NMOC measurements at EUENGINE3-3 and EUENGINE3-4 revealed NMOC values consistent with EUENGINE3-2, so duplicate bag samples from each were also collected.

-The reported ethane laboratory result was converted to propane and subtracted from the field-measured NMOC concentrations measured as propane, thus yielding a more accurate, representative NMNEOC (VOC) result.
+The reported ethane laboratory result was converted to propane and subtracted from the field-measured NMOC concentrations measured as propane, thus yielding a representative NMNEOC (VOC) result.